 Tom Watson makes the argument that it is better to encourage people to make the necessary changes to their diet before they even ring their GP’s alarm bells as being pre-diabetic, i.e. when the scales continue to creep up in obese territory.** This can help stop health issues before they even begin.
 Yet the financial cost and time necessary to do this for an already overstretched resource like the NHS is pointed to as prohibitive … while overlooking the cost of inaction in terms of lost productivity and quality of life, as well as future medical interventions.

 Focusing solely on cleaning up the litter others leave behind fits the same template.
-It mitigates the problem.
+It mitigates the problem without actually attempting to solve it.
 Without any coherent, joined-up approach to changing behaviour and UK culture, the environmental degradation, the danger to wildlife, and the public expense will continue year after year.